Langton49/LinkedIn_Queens_Clone/README.md

 2. How I could assign different colonies of the square to each queen?
 3. How to make the UI respond to user actions?

-#### Question 1
+#### Generating Unique Colony Shapes
 To create different colonies for each game session, it would have to use randomness in a way that would limit each colony to the gameboard.
 The game board is an 8x8 square made up of 1x1 tkinter button objects (I decided to limit the gameboard to this size for the time being so I could create a minimum viable product).
 So if we are working with colonies, the land area is 64 square units where a single unit is a single button.
 I needed to divide this area between 8 queens per game session
 (Recall to solve the puzzle, each queen must be in it's own row and column.
 8 rows, 8 columns, 8 queens) hence I needed 8 colonies.\
 \
 I decided to assign 'weights' to each colony before creating them.
 The weights would represent the portion of the total land area each queen would own.
 Then, using a random walk, I mapped out the shapes of each colony according to their weights.
 I adjusted for visited buttons and buttons that were already assigned to other colonies.
-However because its a random walk, there would sometimes be holes (The random walk, walked in a circle and left a block or two unassigned).
-I fixed this by allowing all possible buttons be assigned and then looped through all buttons to find any unassigned buttons.
-If unassigned buttons were found they would be assigned the colony closest to them found using a breadth first search (The drawbacks are that sometimes there is a really large area with many small areas and sometimes there are colonies with one assigned area although the weight assignment was made to ensure the minimum area of any colony is 2 square units).
-To mark the colonies I used the value of the bg-color property of the tkinter buttons.
+However, because its a random walk there would sometimes be holes (The random walk, walked in a circle and left a block or two unassigned in the middle of a colony).
+I fixed this by allowing all possible buttons to be assigned and then looped through all of them to find any unassigned buttons.
+If unassigned buttons were found they would be assigned to the colony closest to them, found using a breadth first search (The drawbacks are that sometimes there is a really large area with many small areas and sometimes there are colonies with one assigned button for an area although the weight assignment was made to ensure the minimum area of any colony is 2 square units).
+To mark the colonies I used the value of the bg-color property of the tkinter buttons as an indicator that a button belongs to a specific colony.

-#### Question 2
+#### Assigning Colonies to Queens
-To assign the different colonies to the queens I assigned the location (button) where each queen would be.
-Then I used a dictionary, with the coordinates of the button in a tuple as the key, to store a mapping from the queen, to every button that is apart of its colony added according to the value of their bg-color after each area was assigned.
+To assign the different colonies to the queens I assigned the location (button) where each queen would be beforehand (its the first function that runs before assigning weights).
+Then I used a dictionary, with the coordinates of the button in a tuple as the key, to store a mapping from the queen to every button that is apart of its colony, added according to the value of their bg-color after each area was assigned.

-#### Question 3
+#### Making the Game Interactive
 To make the UI responsive with user actions, I used an 8x8 integer matrix to keep track of where the user had performed specific actions.
 Actions include: placing a queen, eliminating a block by placing a cross and removing a queen.
 Each user action would change the value of different buttons depending on what the user does.
-For example, when a user places a queen by double clicking, the colony into which that queen is place is 'eliminated' (crosses are placed on all buttons in the colony).
-Internally, there is a check to see which colony the queen was placed and to add 1 to the integer matrix to all numbers with the same assigned coordinates.
+For example, when a user places a queen by double clicking, the colony into which that queen is placed is 'eliminated' (crosses are placed on all buttons in the colony).
+Internally, the program checks which colony the queen is placed in and increments the corresponding values in the integer matrix for all buttons within that colony.

-#### Everything Else
+#### Additional Features
-Once the main game components were achieved I went ahead and coded other parts of the program, such as win conditions, helper functions, and a button to reveal a queen on the gameboard.
+Once the main game components were achieved I went ahead and added other parts of the program, focusing mainly on the UI, game logic and helper functions to support the gameplay.
+I also added a hint button similar to the one in the original game with the difference being that this button instead of give shallow clues, simply revealed one the queens on the gameboard.

 ## How To Run 🤷‍♂️
 ### Requirements: